-- The earned grade will be calculated into the student's GPA. - No restriction based on grades to qualify for classes. - Any credits beyond the 3 required credits must be approved by the administration.
+• The earned grade will be calculated into the student's GPA.

+- No restriction based on grades to qualify for classes. - Any credits beyond the 3 required credits must be approved by the student's guidance counselor and the principal administration.